thoughtram/blog/gatsby/content/blog/ownership-in-rust/index.md

 ## Conclusion

 This was really just the tip of the iceberg.
-There are a few more things to consider when it comes to Ownership, Borrowing and Moving data, but hopefully this artice conveys a good basic understanding of what's going on behind the scenes on how Rust ensures memory safety.
+There are a few more things to consider when it comes to Ownership, Borrowing and Moving data, but hopefully this article conveys a good basic understanding of what's going on behind the scenes on how Rust ensures memory safety.

 More articles on Rust to come!